gl0bal01/gl0bal01/README.md

 I'm a constant learner and **builder** specializing in application security, penetration testing, OSINT and the human side of cyber-threats.

-I create tools that empower the **digital investigation** community, including [Intel Codex](https://github.com/gl0bal01/intel-codex) - a **comprehensive operational manual** for security researchers and analysts.
+I create tools that empower the **digital investigation** community, including [Intel Codex](https://github.com/gl0bal01/intel-codex) - a **comprehensive operational manual** for security researchers and analysts - as well as tools and plugins for developers.

-My current projects include [ai](https://github.com/gl0bal01?tab=repositories&q=ai&type=source&language=&sort=name), open-source tools like [discord-judge-bot](https://github.com/gl0bal01/discord-judge-bot) (a challenge & reward system for Discord), [discord-osint-assistant](https://github.com/gl0bal01/discord-osint-assistant) (an OSINT-gathering Discord bot) and other [utilities](https://github.com/gl0bal01/bookmarklets) designed to empower investigations, awareness and automation.
+My current projects include ai and open-source tools like [discord-judge-bot](https://github.com/gl0bal01/discord-judge-bot) (a challenge & reward system for Discord), [discord-osint-assistant](https://github.com/gl0bal01/discord-osint-assistant) (an OSINT-gathering Discord bot) and other [utilities](https://github.com/gl0bal01/bookmarklets) designed to empower investigations, awareness and automation.

 I believe in sharing what I learn and collaborating in the trench-work of security: from identifying vulnerabilities to building [resilient systems](https://github.com/gl0bal01/black-box-architecture) — and building tools that **others can use or adapt**.

 If you’re into OSINT, bots, security automation or just want to chat about what’s next in cyber risk — **hit me up**.

 ## OSINT & Cyber Games Community